ndresx/react-countdown/CONTRIBUTING.md

 ### Tests

-Make sure that all tests pass and that the code coverage is close to 100%.
+Make sure that all tests are passing and that the code coverage is close to 100%.

 ```sh
 yarn test